squarism/squarism.github.io/_posts/2013-09-13-dry-methods-with-ruby-blocks.markdown

 {% endhighlight %}

-<p>Which is fine.
-Until you want to find out what people are on the Muffin Project:</p>
+Which is fine.
+Until you want to find out what people are on the Muffin Project:

 {% highlight ruby %}
 # find all people working on the muffins project
 people_on_muffins = db_results.select {|user| user[:projects].include? 'muffins' }